OpenPrinting/hplip-printer-app/README.md

 ## INTRODUCTION

-This repository contains a Printer Application for non-PostScript HP and Apollo printers supported by HP's HPLIP driver suite.
+This repository contains a Printer Application for printing on HP and Apollo printers supported by HP's HPLIP driver suite.

 It uses [PAPPL](https://www.msweet.org/pappl) to support IPP printing from multiple operating systems.
 In addition, it uses the